 (a) require the person referred to in subsection (1)(a) to remove the hazard or likely hazard; and

-(b) in accordance with section 31AE, impose requirements to be complied with by the principal employer or the manager until an inspector or assistant inspector is satisfied that the hazard or likely hazard has been removed.
+(b) in accordance with section 31AE, impose requirements to be complied with by the principal employer or the manager until an inspector is satisfied that the hazard or likely hazard has been removed.

 [Section 31AD inserted by No. 68 of 2004 s.
-76.]
+76; amended by No. 33 of 2014 s.
+17.]

 31AE.
 Requirements to stop work etc. permitted in prohibition notices

-In exercise of the powers conferred by sections 31AC(2)(b) and 31AD(2)(b) an inspector or assistant inspector may require the principal employer or the manager —
+In exercise of the powers conferred by sections 31AC(2)(b) and 31AD(2)(b) an inspector may require the principal employer or the manager —

 (a) to stop work at the mine or any specified part of the mine; or